 With the cold season quickly approaching, you may be wondering how to keep your dog warm this winter.
 The answer comes with recognizing how easily your dog gets cold and taking the proper precautions.
-Here are some ways to warm your dog up.
+Here are some obvious and not so obvious ways to warm your dog up this winter:

 Every dog is susceptible to the cold to some degree, but some are more susceptible than others.
 Breed of dog can determine important things during the winter, such as how long he can stay outside, if he's safe as an outside dog during the winter, or if he needs to stay solely an inside dog.
 Things to consider include whether or not your pup has long, thick, thin, or short fur, if he's a tropical climate dog, and his age, health, and weight.

 Warm Dog Tip #2: Dress In Warm Clothing

 Some dogs will need some extra help keeping warm during the winter.
 Dog sweaters and dog coats work great for this purpose.
 A good dog sweater like Fashion Pet Bone Patch Cable Dog Sweater will help keep the average indoor dog warm during cold temperatures.

 To help keep your dog warm outside in the snow, you'll need something warmer, and preferably waterproof.
 A good warm dog coat like Kakadu Pet Explorer Nylon Fleece Reflective Dog Coat should do the trick.

 Warm Dog Tip #3: Keep His Paws Warm